 It’s full of images that are virtually the same, but each one will have subtle differences due to tiny movements that I made while taking the photos.
 Somewhere in there will be the perfect symmetrical shot!

-Tripods are especially useful for shooting symmetry because you can tweak your framing to make sure the photo is perfectly aligned, and then compose the rest of the shot.
+iPhone tripods are especially useful for shooting symmetry.
+You can tweak your framing to make sure the photo is perfectly aligned, and then compose the rest of the shot.
 And you don’t have to hold your breath while you shoot!

 For this shot it was too difficult to hold the phone in the perfect position as well as hold the crystal ball where I wanted it.
 Since I was by myself, I positioned my iPhone in the center of the room using a MeFoto Sidekick360 Plus phone holder and Pedco UltraPod II tripod.

 I could then concentrate on holding the ball in the middle of the frame with my left hand, while I pushed the shutter button with my right.
 This shot would have been very difficult to get right without a tripod.